-The Sea South is named because it was south of the Land Northward:
+The Sea South is named because it was south of the Jaredite Land Northward:

 And it came to pass that they did multiply and spread, and did go forth from the land southward to the LAND NORTHWARD, and did spread insomuch that they began to cover the face of the whole earth, from the SEA SOUTH to the sea north, from the sea west to the sea east.
 (Helaman 3:8)

 Most modelers (99.9%) ignore the Sea South reference, as do they the Sea North.
-The .1% percent that don’t fail to correctly place it south of the Jaredite Land Northward.
-They place it south of the Land Southward instead.
-We are not told what was south of where Lehi landed because Nephi migrated north away from his enemy brothers Laman and Lemuel.
+Of the few who do recognize it, most incorrectly place it south of the Land Southward; we are never told what was south of where Lehi landed; all migrations were northward.
+Some believe those sea references are just a metaphor:

 The reference to north and south seas fits nicely into the Mesoamerican scene as part of a metaphor for the whole earth and was probably used in a metaphorical sense in the Book of Mormon” (A Key For Evaluating Nephite Geographies by John E. Clark in FARMS Review: Vol. 1, Issue 1, pp. 20-70 A review of “Deciphering the Geography of the Book of Mormon” by F. Richard Hauck Provo, Utah: Maxwell Institute, 1989, p.
 65).